datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 You are in the `dental` repository.
 Using a single Git command,
-look at the commit made just before the most recent one.
+show the commit made just before the most recent one.
 Which of the following files did it change?

 *** =instructions